Ratna Pathak Shah: Career

 As well as appearing in many successful films, including Mirch Masala, Ratna Pathak appeared as the wife in The Perfect Murder.

 She also acted in the cult sitcom Sarabhai vs Sarabhai where she played Maya Sarabhai, a high society socialite, for which she received the ITA Award for Best Actress – Comedy in 2005.

 In July 2008 she appeared in the coming-of-age romantic comedy Jaane Tu Ya Jaane Na as the mother of the protagonist.
 Naseeruddin Shah played her husband, as a deceased character who talks to her from a portrait.
 She has also acted in several Russian plays, as well as co-founding and being an active member of "Motley Theatre Group".
 She appeared in the action comedy Golmaal 3 opposite Mithun Chakraborty.
 She was a part of the Padma Shri and Padma Bhushan Selection Committee for 2012 Awards.
-Ratna Pathak Shah, who has appeared in many successful Hindi films, will come first time in a Gujarati movie “Kutch Express Gujarati Movie”.
+Ratna Pathak Shah, who has appeared in many successful Hindi films, will star in her first Gujarati movie “Kutch Express Gujarati Movie”.